-"Summary of Special Character Entities"
+• Chapter 6, "Summary of Special Character Entities," on page 183.

 Including Comments and Writer's Memos

 Frequently it is useful to include within your source files comments that are not intended to be part of the help text.
 Text marked with the comment element is always ignored by the HelpTag software.
 Comments can be used to make notes to yourself or to another author, or to exclude some markup without taking it out of the file.